Welcome to the Marple Newtown Amateur Radio Club

 RepeaterBook makes it easy to determine what repeaters are available in your area and anywhere else in the United States.

-Using appropriate software, repeaters can also take advantage of the Internet in two relatively popular ways called EchoLink and IRLP.
+Using appropriate software, repeaters can also take advantage of the Internet in two popular ways called AllStarLink and EchoLink.

 With the advance of the Internet and digital voice communications, amateur radio operators can now use their UHF/VHF radios to communicate in a variety of ways such as: